Breakdown of Ergodicity and Self-Averaging in Polar Flocks with Quenched Disorder

-{\it Finite-size phase diagrams.} The standard Vicsek model possesses two main parameters, the global number density of particles $\rho_0$ and the (annealed) noise strength $\eta$.
+{\it Finite-size phase diagrams.} The VM is well known to be governed by two main parameters, the global number density of particles $\rho_0$ and the (annealed) noise strength $\eta$.
 For large $\rho_0$ or small $\eta$, a polar liquid with true long-range order is observed, whereas only a disordered gas (with short-range correlations) exists at low densities and strong noise.
 In the $(\rho_0,\eta)$ plane, these two phases are separated by a coexistence domain in which dense, ordered bands travel in a sparse gas \cite{gregoire2004onset,solon2015phase,chate2020dry}.

-In Eqs.~(\ref{eq:micro_model}), a third parameter is present, the strength of quenched disorder $\varepsilon$.
-A detailed study of 3-parameter phase diagrams for each type of disorder is a very demanding task.
-Our efforts have led to the `stylized' finite-size phase diagrams presented in Fig.~\ref{FIG1} (the protocole followed to define them is detailed in \footnote{See Supplementary Information at ...}).
-The RC phase diagram looks identical to that of the pure case in the $(\rho_0,\eta)$ plane indicating that $\varepsilon$ and $\eta$ may play similar roles in this case (Fig.~\ref{FIG1}(a,b)).
-On the other hand, quenched disorder modifies substantially the layout in the RS case (Fig.~\ref{FIG1}(c,d)): the bands region remains present but its extent is bounded away from both low and high $\rho_0$ or $\eta$ values at any finite $\varepsilon$.
+A detailed study of the 3-parameter $(\rho_0,\eta,\varepsilon)$ phase diagrams of our RS and RC quenched disorder models is a very demanding task.
+Our efforts have led to the `stylized' finite-size phase diagrams presented in Fig.~\ref{FIG1} (the protocol followed to define them is detailed in \footnote{See Supplementary Information at ...}).
+The RC phase diagram in the $(\rho_0,\varepsilon)$ plane, but also in the $(\rho_0,\eta)$ plane (not shown), looks identical to that of the VM (Fig.~\ref{FIG1}(a,b)).
+On the other hand, quenched disorder substantially modifies the layout in the RS case (Fig.~\ref{FIG1}(c,d)): the bands region remains present but its extent is bounded away from both low and high $\rho_0$ or $\eta$ values at any finite $\varepsilon$.
 The ordered region is also bounded similarly.
 These RS results extend and clarify the findings of \cite{chepizhko2013optimal,chepizhko2015active}.

 We now turn to the characterization of the encountered phases, focussing on ergodicity, self-averaging, fluctuations, and memory.
 We use the modulus and direction of the instantaneous global polar order, $m=|\langle {\bf e}_j^t\rangle_{j}|$ and $\theta_m=\arg\langle {\bf e}_j^t\rangle_{j}$, as well as coarse-grained fields calculated on the unit boxes on which quenched disorder is defined, notably the momentum field ${\bf m}({\bf r},t)$.
-Numerical details can be found in \cite{Note4}.
+All numerical details can be found in \cite{Note3}.
 All results presented below were obtained for $\rho_0=1$, as in Fig.~\ref{FIG1}(b,d).